Frequently Asked Questions About International Financial Aid

 Am I considered an international student?

-- Students who are not U.S. citizens, U.S. permanent residents, do not have refugee/asylee status, or who are undocumented residents without DACA status are considered international students.
+- Students who are not U.S. citizens, U.S. permanent residents, and those who do not have refugee/asylee status, or who are not undocumented residents are considered international students.

-- U.S. undocumented residents with DACA status are considered domestic students for financial aid purposes.
+- U.S. undocumented residents are considered domestic students for financial aid purposes.

 - Applicants who have dual U.S. citizenship are not considered international students for financial aid purposes.